mihai93/MTE241/README.md

 Hi.
 You've ventured this far I might as well let you know what you're looking at.

-In MTE241 we were required to develop the following projects on a Keil MCB1700 evaluation board using real-time OS theory.
+In MTE241 we were required to develop the following projects on a Keil MCB1700 evaluation board using real-time systems theory.

 ## Project 1
 A setup project, insiginificant compared to the rest.